 The equivalent of a mouse click, this is a quick tap and release of your finger.
 You can tap any item on the screen, be it a button, an icon, or some other bit of computer viscera.
 When in tight quarters, a fingertip often works better than the pad of your finger.

 Example: Tap the Next button to move to the next step; tap the Charms bar’s Start button to return to the Start screen.
 Tap an app’s tile on the Start screen to open the app.

-Double-tap: The equivalent of a mouse’s double-click, this is two quick taps of your finger.
-Double-tap any item on the screen that you’d double-click on.
+The equivalent of a mouse’s double-click, a double-tap is two quick taps of your finger.
+Double-tap any item on the screen that you’d like to double-click.

 Example: Double-tap a desktop folder to open it.
 Double-tap a web page to make it larger.

 On a Surface, many things can be opened by merely tapping.
 But if a tap doesn’t open an item, try the double-tap instead.